Evidence Packs

 • Configs that rely on !include outside the config directory must set INVARLOCK_ALLOW_CONFIG_INCLUDE_OUTSIDE=1; otherwise the evidence-pack wrapper fails before launch instead of starting an unusable container job.

 Bulk evidence-pack entrypoints default to SKIP_FLASH_ATTN=true and PACK_BASELINE_STORAGE_MODE=snapshot_copy.
 That is the safe default for remote default runtime-container runs.
-Only opt back into flash-attn builds or snapshot_symlink baselines when you intentionally want the extra complexity.
+The pinned flash-attn installer is not shipped in the current dependency surface because the audited package has an unpatched deserialization advisory; keep eager attention unless your environment owner separately accepts and pins a remediated build.
+Only opt back into snapshot_symlink baselines when you intentionally want the extra complexity.

 How It Works